-"Painting is the exterior expression of my inner life.
+“Painting is the exterior expression of my inner life.
 I’m inspired by my life’s adventures, by the seasons, by my own sense of wonder and whimsy, and by being open to the stimulation of my surroundings.
 For me, painting was a secret place in my heart that I was afraid to enter for most of my life.
 Then in 2000, I decided that I would explore that place.
 I found a teacher and my life changed with the tip of a brush.
-Painting is the place where I find endless possibilities to see the world [inner and outer] and to express myself, be it in watercolor, colored pencil, drawing, or mixed media.
+Painting is the place where I find endless possibilities to see the world [inner and outer] and to express myself with a brush.
 Although my working life is in retirement, my creative life is renewed, revisited, and revealed through painting."

 An avid globe-trotter, travel changed her world view but painting gave her adventures color, texture, and light.
 She is a Certified Instructor of “Pocket Sketching”, a compact and portable pen/watercolor technique (created by Kath Macaulay.)
 [Events]